2017 Inauguration Timeline: Here’s The Schedule Of Events For Friday’s Inauguration Of Donald Trump

 — Mad & Boujee (@CrysROCSurworld) January 19, 2017

-Donald Trump and Mike Pence will themselves be a part of the festivities beginning at 3:30 p.m., when the pair will lay a wreath at Arlington National Cemetery in honor of the nation’s veterans.
+Donald Trump and Mike Pence will also be a part of the festivities beginning at 3:30 p.m. when the pair will lay a wreath at Arlington National Cemetery in honor of the nation’s veterans.

 Beginning at 4:00 p.m.
 Thursday night, country stars Toby Keith and Lee Greenwood will headline the “Make America Great Again!
-Welcome Celebration” at the Lincoln Memorial, with Trump and Pence in attendance.
-The event will be broadcast nationally on C-SPAN, and will conclude with a fireworks show.
+Welcome Celebration” at the Lincoln Memorial with Trump and Pence in attendance.
+The event will be broadcast nationally on C-SPAN and will conclude with a fireworks show.

 Trump himself is expected to spend the night at Blair House, the presidential guest residence across the street from the White House.